diegojromerolopez/alfonsox/README.md

 A simple spellchecking tool to make easy the spellchecking of code files.

-The aim is to use it with [overcommit](https://github.com/brigade/overcommit) and automatically spellcheck code files with a pre-commit git hook.

 ## Installation

 Add this line to your application's Gemfile: